xn-intenton-z2a/repository0-crucible/features/ONTOLOGY_SERVICE.md

 # Aggregated Telemetry Summary

-- **NaN Fallback Telemetry:** When environment variables contain non-numeric values, a warning is logged and detailed telemetry is generated.
-This telemetry captures the raw input, normalized value, count of occurrences, and timestamps.
 - **Configurable Warning Threshold:** The number of warnings logged per unique normalized invalid input is controlled by the `NANFALLBACK_WARNING_THRESHOLD` environment variable (default is 1).
 - **CLI & API Access:** The aggregated telemetry summary is accessible via the CLI flag `--diagnostic-summary-naN` and can be exposed via a dedicated HTTP API endpoint (e.g. GET `/diagnostics/naN`) for real-time monitoring.